apurba2001/apurba2001/README.md

 ## About Me!

 * 👨🏽‍💻 I completed my BCA from Durgapur Society of Management Science College.
-* 💻 Currently working as Software Developer at <a href="https://www.freecharge.in" target="_blank">Freecharge Payment Technologies Pvt Ltd</a>.
 * 🌱 Currently advancing in Mobile Apps, Web Apps, Desktop Software, and Full Stack Projects.
 * 🤔 Hand-on experience and developing applications using React.js, React Native, Node.js, Express.js and Electron.js.
 * 💬 I'm always open to chatting about tech or anything else under the sun!